lucaswerkmeister/graaleneyj/README.md

 it should be possible to call JavaScript and Python implementations of Z-functions with little to no performance cost.

+## IDE setup

+Follow the [SimpleLanguage IDE setup instructions][].
+Then:

+1. Ensure that annotation processing is enabled.
+(In Eclipse, it’s in the project properties under Java Compiler > Annotation Processing.)
+2. Add `truffle-dsl-processor.jar` as an annotation processor JAR.
+(In Eclipse, that’s in the project properties under Java Compiler > Annotation Processing > Factory Path. `truffle-dsl-processor.jar` should be in `$JAVA_HOME/lib/truffle/truffle-dsl-processor.jar`.)
+3. Ensure that the project is not built using a GraalVM JRE, or else there’ll be duplicate errors because Truffle is built-in and also from Maven.
+(In Eclipse, that’s in the project properties under Java Build Path > Libraries > Modulepath > Java System Library.)

 ## Attribution

 This is loosely based on [SimpleLanguage][], especially the `pom.xml` files.